jomibauer/taffy/readme.md

 The only difference is specifying `inflateToPRC=false` and `inflateToPRC=true`.
 If you fail to specify inflateToRC=false, the item you preserve will be inflated to both RC and PRC and may cause you some confusion later.

 ## Import Upload
-Currently, application only import and export excel (.xlsx) file.
+Currently, application only imports and exports excel (.xlsx) file.
 Additionally, cfspreadsheet extension is required for application to read and write excel file.

 ### Steps to download cfspreadsheet extension:
 ```